Asiatic Squadron: Philippine–American War

 On 7 May 1899, Laguna de Bay and another gunboat bombarded Sexmoan and routed the Filipinos there.
-Later that day, the gunboats fought at Gaugua, where they bombarded Filipino positions in the town and sent men ashore to fight on the ground.
+Later that day, the gunboats fought at Guagua, where they bombarded Filipino positions in the town and sent men ashore to fight on the ground.
 Again the Filipinos retreated and set several buildings on fire as they went.

 In June 1899, American gunboats silenced an artillery piece during the Battle of Zapote River, which ended with an American victory.

 In the summer of 1899, American gunboats started patrolling Subic Bay.
 During a routine patrol, the collier USS Zafiro entered Subic Bay and came under fire from a shore battery protecting Olongapo.
 Zafiro withdrew to Cavite and reported the incident to headquarters.
 In response, Charleston engaged the battery.
 On 23 September 1899, Charleston, Concord, the monitor USS Monterey, and Zafiro steamed into Subic Bay and destroyed the battery in the Battle of Olongapo.
 Then, a company of U.S. Marines and sailors landed and took control.

 Charleston grounded on an uncharted reef off Camiguin Island on 2 November 1899.
 She sustained heavy damage, and her crew abandoned ship and escaped to the nearby island where they made camp.
 Charleston's launch was sent out for help and, after ten days of being marooned, the American sailors were rescued by the gunboat USS Helena.

 On 7 November 1899, Helena bombarded San Fabian in Lingayen Gulf and covered the landing of 2,500 American troops there.

 Asiatic Squadron gunboats took part in the Battle of Mabitac in June 1900, where they bombarded Filipino forces while U.S. Army troops attacked their fortifications.
 In a bloody frontal assault the American troops were repulsed and the Filipinos won the battle.

 In November 1900, the Asiatic Squadron auxiliary cruiser USS Yosemite was heavily damaged in a typhoon while in Apra Harbor, Guam.
 Due to damage to her screw, her crew scuttled her.
 They were picked up later by the collier USS Justin.

 The gunboat USS Vicksburg assisted land forces in capturing the Filipino rebel Emilio Aguinaldo in March 1901 at Palawan Island.
 Later the gunboat USS Isla de Luzon supported the operation which led to the capture of the Filipino general Vicente Lukbán on Samar in November 1901.